-Taking the preceding information into account, the performance picture becomes quite complex, since there are so many factors that interact.
-To analyze the performance of a DRM configuration and select the optimum parameters, all of the contributing factors must be fully quantified.
-This analysis entails a multiple step procedure, and requires detailed knowledge of the I/O workload and proposed DRM configuration.
+With the preceding taken into account, the performance picture becomes quite complex, since there are so many factors that interact.
+In order to analyze the performance of a DRM configuration and select the optimum parameters, all of the contributing factors must be fully quantified.
+This is a multiple step procedure, requiring detailed knowledge of the I/O workload and proposed DRM configuration.

-The steps required to configure a DRM solution for optimum performance consist of both preinstallation and postinstallation analyses.
-The preinstallation phase consists of measuring the current I/O workload on the units to be replicated, calculating the minimum transport bandwidth required to support the existing I/O load, and predicting the response times for the DRM system for both synchronous and asynchronous replication.
+The steps required to configure a DRM solution for optimum performance consist of both preinstallation and post-installation analyses.
+The pre-installation phase consists of measuring the current I/O workload on the units to be replicated, calculating the minimum transport bandwidth required to support the existing I/O load, and predicting the response times for the DRM system for both synchronous and asynchronous replication.
 Once the system is installed, additional steps may be taken to tune the configuration for maximum performance.

-The preinstallation phase consists of the following steps:
+The pre-installation phase consists of the following steps:

-1. Determine the I/O workload parameters that are relevant to DRM.
-These parameters should be measured only on those units that are to be replicated, since non-DRM units are irrelevant to this analysis.
+1. The first step is to determine the I/O workload parameters that are relevant to DRM.
+These parameters should be measured only on those units that are to be replicated, since non-DRM units are not of interest to this analysis.